 - 1. All students and faculty wanting to use the lab must have proper orientation to the equipment. - 2.
-The doors of the simulation lab will be locked at all times. - 3.
-Any student wishing to use the lab must notify the Simulation Lab Coordinator and sign in via SimCapture.

-- 4. When working with the manikins, students must perform hand hygiene and wear gloves as with a live patient. - 5.
-Supplies and equipment must not be taken out of the lab unless authorized by the Simulation Lab Coordinator and signed out by an instructor. - 6.
-Equipment should be disposed of appropriately. (sharp's containers, biohazard trash containers) - 7.
-Computers and video equipment are for class purposes only. - 8.
-Students will have proper orientation to the crash cart and the defibrillator. - 9.
+The doors of the simulation lab will be locked at all times, except when in use. - 3.
+When working with the manikins, students must perform hand hygiene and wear gloves as with a live patient. - 4.
+Supplies and equipment must not be taken out of the lab unless authorized by the Simulation Lab Coordinator and signed out by an instructor. - 5.
+Equipment should be disposed of appropriately. (sharp's containers, biohazard trash containers) - 6.
+Computers and video equipment are for class purposes only. - 7.
+Students will have proper orientation to the crash cart and the defibrillator. - 8.
 There may come a time that equipment might get broken or become missing.
 It is your responsibility, as a member of Hocking College, to report it to an instructor and or Simulation Lab Coordinator.
-If the equipment is maliciously damaged, the student will be responsible for replacement of said equipment and could be dismissed from the program. - 10.
+If the equipment is maliciously damaged, the student will be responsible for replacement of said equipment and could be dismissed from the program. - 9.
 At the end of the scenario, students must return all equipment and supplies to the proper locations.
 Any soiled linens will be switched out for clean ones by the students.
-The students will then clean the simulator's skin with water and a soap solution approved by the manufacturer. - 11.
+The students will then clean the simulator's skin with water and a soap solution approved by the manufacturer. - 10.
 Beds should be remade and left in the lowest position with the bed rails up.